 At the highest point of the church area, on the north-western side of the church, a free-standing belfry was built on a square plan.
 It was erected in the post-frame technique, with nine massive posts forming the core of the structure, stiffened on three levels with struts and the so-called St. Andrew’s crosses (log construction was poorly suited for high buildings due to low stability, especially if the structure was affected by forces caused by wobbly bells).
 The tower gained two storeys and an overhanging porch with a gallery.
 In the ground floor there was a high shingle apron built, covering the foundations.
 The roof in the lower part had a four-slope form, in the upper part transformed into a pyramidal, eight-slope form.

-The orthodox church in Radruż is one of the oldest and best preserved timber church buildings in Poland.
-It is on the prestigious World Monuments Fund, which includes priceless objects, worth of rescue and financial support.
-In 2013 it was added to the UNESCO World Heritage List.
-Since 2010, the complex of church buildings is a branch of the Museum of Kresy in Lubaczów.
+The Orthodox church in Radruż is one of the oldest and best-preserved objects of wooden church building in Poland.
+It was included in the prestigious international list of the World Monuments Fund, which includes priceless objects worth saving and financial support.
+In 2013, it was added to the UNESCO World Heritage List.
+Since 2010, the complex of Orthodox church buildings has been a branch of the Museum in Lubaczów.

 The Orthodox church and the neighboring free-standing belfry have survived to modern times almost in their original shape, only its furnishings are later.
 On the beam above the passage to the nave, it is worth paying attention to the carpenter’s mark composed of three rosettes, left by the builders of the church.
 Two late-Gothic portals with ogee arches have also been preserved.
 The polychromes painted on the iconostasis wall and in the chancel come from 1648.
 The screen of the iconostasis is also late modern, developed gradually from the 17th and 18th centuries.
 Icons from the turn of the 14th and 15th centuries forming the equipment of the chruch, are now in the National Museum in Lviv.